 As the largest single group of health care professionals, nurses are increasingly caring for those victimized by gun violence and those forced to confront the physical and emotional consequences of these senseless acts.

 For decades, ANA has called on Congress to enact sensible legislation aimed at reducing gun violence.
-In the wake of multiple mass shootings that have taken place across the country, ANA, representing the voices of more than 3.6 million registered nurses nationwide, renewed its call to action by urging lawmakers to immediately repeal restrictions prohibiting the CDC from studying gun violence by passing the Gun Violence Research Act (HR 1478).
-Please urge your lawmakers to support this life-saving legislation now.
+In the wake of multiple mass shootings that have taken place across the country, ANA, representing the voices of more than 4 million registered nurses nationwide, renewed its call to action by urging lawmakers to immediately repeal restrictions prohibiting the CDC from studying gun violence by passing the Gun Violence Research Act (HR 1478).
+Following the inclusion of this language in the most recent omnibus bill, we're calling on Health and Human Services Secretary Alex Azar to direct the CDC to begin this research immediately.
+Please add your voice to support this life-saving research now.